Bric di Conoia: Features

 The Bric Conoia is located on the water divide between the Corsaglia valley (North) and the Tanaro valley (South).
-Eastwards, the Bocchin del Bianco pass (2.292 m) separates it from the Cima delle Roccate (2.380 m), while westwards the water divide looses height till to a saddle unnamed on the official chart. and flanked by a huge ponor named Il Profondo.
+Eastwards, the Bocchin del Bianco pass (2.292 m) separates it from the Cima delle Roccate (2.380 m), while westwards the water divide loses height till to a saddle unnamed on the official chart. and flanked by a huge ponor named Il Profondo.
 The main ridge continues with the Monte Rotondo, Bocchin dell'Aseo pass and Monte Mongioie.
 Just North of the Bric Conoia stands the tiny Raschera lake, from which originates one of the headwaters of the Corsaglia creek.
 The high point of the mountain is flanked by some sub-summits; its sides are steady steep towards Tanaro Valley, while the North face has vertical rock walls.
 The summit is marked by a metallic summit cross.
 The prominence of Bric Conoia is of 228 m.
 Administratively it belongs to the region of Piedmont and the comune of Ormea.
 From its summit can be seen a wide panorama on the surrounding mountains and, in the distance, the Ligurian Sea.